 Loss of Recognized Student Organization Status: A loss of all privileges, including Northern Illinois University recognition as a student organization, for a specified period;

-University Expulsion: A permanent separation of the Student from Northern Illinois University;
+University Expulsion: A permanent separation of the student from Northern Illinois University;

-University Suspension: A separation of the Student from Northern Illinois University for a definite period of time, after which the Student, upon completion, may be eligible to return;
+University Suspension: A separation of the student from Northern Illinois University for a definite period of time, after which the student, upon completion, may be eligible to return;

 Withholding Degree: A withholding of the awarding of a degree otherwise earned until the completion of the process set forth in the Student Code of Conduct.

-Some addtional information about sanctions
+Some additional information about sanctions